parkrrrr/bdio/bdiofeed/bdiohid/doc/unsupported_devices.md

 - BrlAPI - This is a forwarding driver for `brltty` running on a remote machine.
 - Libbraille - This driver encapsulates `libbraille`, which has support for a number of displays but appears to have been inactive since 2005.
 If `libbraille` supports hardware that `brltty` does not support natively, there might be an argument for making this work, if it can be done.
+There might also be an argument for working with `libbraille` directly from `bdio`, without the `brltty` middleman.
 - TTY - This is a software driver which outputs to a tty.
 Among other things, it also doesn't support raw dots, and raw dots are all we get from HID, so supporting this would require back-translation via `liblouis` or some other mechanism.
 While it's likely that such back-translation will eventually happen somewhere in `bdio`, it'll probably be through a web interface rather than a tty.